Stephen Kós: Extra-judicial writing

 Justice Kós has written in three particular areas:

 Civil remedies

 As co-author of Butler's Equity and Trusts in New Zealand and Blanchard's Civil Remedies in New Zealand.

 Civil and criminal justice reform

 In 2016 he advocated a civil law inquisitorial approach for unrepresented litigants, to improve access to justice.
 In 2018 he gave a speech to Victim Support advocating new approaches to sentencing and corrections, in particular changes to home detention and prison sentencing.

 Legal history

-Kós has written extensively on connections between legal and political history – on New Zealand's nuclear treaty cases in the International Court of Justice, constitutional law (and the case of Fitzgerald v Muldoon) and on appellate history.
+Kós has written extensively on connections between legal and political history – on New Zealand's nuclear treaty cases in the International Court of Justice, constitutional law (and the case of Fitzgerald v Muldoon), on appellate history, and on jurisprudential differences between New Zealand and Australia.